-15 Out-of-This-World Facts About Men in Black
+15 Facts About 'Men in Black'

 Smith had back-to-back number one Fourth of July weekend hits in the mid-1990s: In 1996, Independence Day dominated the box office, and the next year Men in Black opened in first place.
 Though 1999’s Wild Wild West was one of Smith’s lowest openings, bringing in just $27,687,484 during its opening weekend, it was a strong enough total to top the box office charts.
 In 2002 and 2008, Men in Black II and Hancock, respectively, solidified Smith’s moniker.